oauo/bevy_ui_improvements/readme.md

 ## In this repo

-- Rem and Em units
+- Rem and Em units - I think Rem is essential, but Em would be nice to have but it deals with inheretance and the use case is limited.
 - Val::Calc()
 - StyleBuilder - for making easily editable and shareable styles that affect both Style and other properties such as background_color.
 - Button tweaks - component to determine if an action was a real click (down and up on the element) and reduces boilerplate, and component to easily control cursor.
+I'm not sure how well it fits into Bevy's design.

 ## Other things